Issam Hamel

 Issam Hamel (born 16 June 1997) is an Algerian rugby union player who plays for CA Brive in the Pro D2.
-He predominately plays hooker.
+He predominantly plays hooker.

 Club career

 CS Bourgoin-Jallieu

 Hamel began his career at CS Bourgoin-Jallieu joining as a cadet while at school.
 He made his debut for the senior side while still being part of the squads espoirs.

 Racing 92

 He joined Racing in 2018 signing a 3-year contract with the Top 14 giants.
 However, after 2 years with only 2 appearances, totalling on 31 minutes, he left to join USON Nevers seeking more game time.

 USON Nevers

 He made his debut for the Pro D2 side in Round One of the 2020/21 season coming off the bench.
 In his first season he amassed 27 appearances only missing 3 games.
 In three seasons at the club he only missed 10 games, scoring 22 tries in 83 appearances.